wcoastsands/input-debugger/README.md

 - Cloning the repository and [installing as a local package][upm-ui-local]
 - Installing from the GitHub Package Registry if using Unity 2019.3.4f1 or newer

-This package can also still be directly added to your project by downloading and importing the asset package provided with the latest release.
+This package can otherwise be added directly to your project by downloading and importing the asset package provided with the latest release.

 ### Download and Import
 Steps for importing the asset package: